thecodecrate/python-pipeline/tests/spec-001--class-composition-with-partial-classes.md

 └── extends PartialN
 ```

-There are several situations when splitting a class definition is desirable:
+Using partial classes is beneficial in several scenarios:

-- **Modularity**: Break a large class into smaller, more manageable pieces.
+- **Modularity**: Large classes can be broken down into smaller sections for easier understanding and maintenance.
-- **Organization**: Group related methods together for better organization.
+- **Organization**: Related methods can be grouped together, improving code structure.
-- **Collaboration**: Enable team members to work on different parts simultaneously.
+- **Collaboration**: Multiple developers can work on different parts simultaneously, reducing merge conflicts.

 ## Partial Classes vs. Traits